Ronald Sandlin

-Ronald Sandlin is an American internet marketer who took part in the January 6 United States Capitol attack.
+Ronald Sandlin is an American internet marketer and convicted felon who took part in the January 6 United States Capitol attack.

-In December 2022, he was jailed for 63 months after pleading guilty to his crimes and fined $2,000.
+In December 2022, Sandlin was jailed for 63 months after pleading guilty to his crimes and fined $2,000.
 A few days later, the judge increased the fine by $20,000.
+Sandlin was released from custody on December 3, 2024.

+On January 20, 2025, after beginning his second term in office, President Trump issued pardons to roughly 1,500 individuals charged with crimes connected to January 6th, including Sandlin.

 Early life

-Sandlin was born in Mexico to a father who was a chemical engineer and a mother who was a school teacher.
+Sandlin was born in Mexico and later adopted by a father who was a chemical engineer and a mother who was a school teacher.

 Career and views

 Sandlin worked as an internet marketer.

-He is a Donald Trump supporter and believed there was mass voter fraud in the 2020 United States presidential election.
+At the time of the Capitol attack, he was a Donald Trump supporter who believed Trump's false claims of electoral fraud in the 2020 United States presidential election.